qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    Add PostGIS Table(s) Dialog

-.. tip:: **Use the Browser Panel to speed scan and loading of database table(s)**
+.. tip:: **Use the Browser Panel to speed up loading of database table(s)**

-  Adding DB tables from their ad hoc tab of the :guilabel:`Datasource Manager` dialog to the map canvas may sometimes become time consuming as QGIS fetches statistics and properties (e.g. geometry type and field, crs, number of features) of each table beforehand.
+  Adding DB tables from their ad hoc tab of the :guilabel:`Data Source Manager` dialog to QGIS may sometimes be time consuming as QGIS fetches statistics and properties (e.g. geometry type and field, CRS, number of features) of each table beforehand.
-  To avoid this, once :ref:`the connection is set <vector_create_stored_connection>`, better use the :ref:`Browser Panel <browser_panel>` or the :ref:`DB Manager
+  To avoid this, once :ref:`the connection is set <vector_create_stored_connection>`, it's better to use the :ref:`Browser Panel <browser_panel>` or the :ref:`DB Manager
   <dbmanager>` to drag and drop the database tables in the map canvas.